zhiyuzz/zhiyuzz.github.io/index.md

 - I am broadly interested in **sequential data science**.
 How do we process information revealed on a data stream, and rigorously use that to support real-time decision making?
 For me, this is a fascinating field at the intersection of optimization, signal processing, statistics and game theory.

 - My research centers around **adaptive online learning**.
-The goal is to design online decision making algorithms that optimally exploit offline knowledge, such as domain structures, physical models and batch machine learning.
-I envision it as an appealing bridge between offline methods and their robust online deployment (against uncertainties).
+The goal is to design online decision making algorithms that (Bayes)-optimally exploit offline knowledge, such as domain structures, physical models and batch machine learning.
+I envision it as an appealing bridge between offline algorithms and their robust online deployment (against uncertainties).

 - During my PhD, I have been developing **a continuous-time framework** to design these adaptive algorithms.
 Recently, I enjoy thinking about its connection to **temporal representations**.